dzhng/llamaflow/README.md

   retries?: number;
   retryInterval?: number;
   timeout?: number;

+  // the minimum amount of tokens to allocate for the response. if the request is predicted to not have enough tokens, it will automatically throw a 'TokenError' without sending the request minimumResponseTokens?: number;

   // override the messages used for completion, only use this if you understand the API well messages?: Message[];